What is PHP? Write your first PHP Program

 • MS SQL Server

-• ODBC etc.
+• ODBC, etc.

-In terms of market share, there are over 20 million websites and application on the internet developed using PHP scripting language.
+In terms of market share, there are over 20 million websites and applications on the internet developed using the PHP scripting language.
+This may be attributed to the points raised above, including its low barrier to entry and excellent hosting support.

-The diagram below shows some of the popular sites that use PHP
+The diagram below shows some of the popular sites that use PHP.

-PHP vs Asp.Net VS JSP VS CFML
+PHP vs ASP.Net vs JSP vs CFML

 FEATURE PHP ASP JSP CFML

-Learning curve short Longer than PHP Longer than PHP Longer than PHP
+Learning curve Short Longer than PHP Longer than PHP Longer than PHP

 Web hosting Supported by almost all hosting servers Needs dedicated server Fairly supported Needs dedicated server